processone/docs.ejabberd.im/content/admin/guide/managing.md

 in this example the address is: `https://example.net:5443/admin/`

 4. In the login window provide the **full Jabber ID: `admin1@example.org`** and password.
+   If the web address hostname is the same that the account JID, you can provide simply the username instead of the full JID: `admin1`.

 5. Finally you will see a page similar to: